Is Amsterdam safe to visit? A comprehensive safety guide

 Top petty crimes and scams in Amsterdam affecting tourists

 Using common sense and following travel safety tips will keep you secure and at ease when exploring an unfamiliar city.
-The selling of drugs and stolen goods, as well as pickpocketing, are mostly what you'll see here.
+The selling of stolen goods, as well as pickpocketing, are mostly what you'll see here.
 Overall, though, Amsterdam is a very safe city.

 Pickpocketing